carineconstantino/security_tools/scanpy/README.md

 The goal is save time when a security professional want a fast response and a quickly analysis.
 More sophisticated tools are available in linux distribuition like Kali and go head if your search is more deep.

 In my journey working as security analyst the creation of this scripts it was a great help.
-The scan_header_http automated analysis of http headers without install a great tool like Burp Suite.
+The scan_header_http, por example, automated analysis of http headers without install a awesome tool like Burp Suite.
 Futhermore, python inspired me learn more and more and think in my own swiss army knife.

+## Quick descrition of my "swiss army knife"

+- <b>scan_header_http_01:</b> seek for security parameters into http header response
+- <b>+plus scan_header_http_02:</b> seek for security parameters for several url in a file
+- <b>html_scan:</b> read a entire html and return links, scripts and directory found
+- <b>http_methods_scan_01:</b> test for a http methods enable and return a little alert about security

 ### Prerequisites